cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 ==== Design of algorithm: BFS
 I used a queue data structure in my BFS algorithm to keep track of nodes to be explored.
 The algorithm begins by enqueuing the starting node and making it as visited.
 It then enters a loop where it dequeues a node, and enqueue all its unvisited neighbours, marking them as visited.
 This process continues until the queue is empty, meaning all reachable nodes have been visited.

+To store the data, I used an adjacency list --- a data structure used to store a collection of unordered lists used to represent a finite graph.

+// Justify why BFS and DFS

 === Proof of Concept:DFS
 Depth First Serch is another algorithm to traverse an undirected graph.
 A DFS algorithm also starts at a selected node (the 'root' node) and explores as far as possible along each branch before backtracking.
 This means that DFS goes deep into the graph, visiting a node and then recursively visiting one of its unvisited neighbours until it reaches a node with no unvisited neighbours.
 At this point, the algorithm backtracks to the most recent node that has unvisited neighbours and continues the process until all nodes have been visited.